rockfordlhotka/BlazorFishingRegs/docs/Deployment-Guide.md

 ---

-This deployment guide provides comprehensive instructions for deploying and maintaining the Blazor AI PDF Form Population application in Azure.
+This deployment guide provides comprehensive instructions for deploying and maintaining the Blazor AI Fishing Regulations application in Azure.
 Follow the steps sequentially and adapt the configurations to your specific requirements.